Orpius/SDK/docs/UserGuide/index.md

 There are two ways to define an event in Orpius: manually or via chat.

 **Manual setup**
-1. Register the event
+1. **Register the event**
-    * Open the Events pane from the sidebar.
+    * Open the **Events** pane from the sidebar.
-    * Click the + icon to add a new event.
+    * Select **+ New Event**.
     * In the Event Configuration pane, enter the event name (for example, NewOrderReceived).
-2. Define the triggered work
+2. **Define the triggered work (Activity)**
-    * In the Triggered Work pane, click the + icon to add a task.
+    * In the Triggered Work pane, select  **+ New Activity**.
-    * Provide a Title and clear Instructions for the agent (for example, send a notification to the user or update the database).
+    * Provide a **Title** and clear **Instructions** for the agent (for example, send a notification to the user).
     * (upcoming feature) Supply Custom Tools that the agent can use when executing the task.
-3. Trigger and execute
+3. **Trigger and execute**
-    * When an external system fires the NewOrderReceived event, Orpius automatically executes the defined tasks.
+    * When an external system fires the NewOrderReceived event, Orpius automatically executes the defined activity.

 This allows automation of tasks based on external triggers using Orpius events.

 **Setup via Chat**

-* Open a chat window
-* Orpius understands events and can be directed through chat to create new ones with specific actions
+Orpius understands events and can be instructed through chat to create new ones with specific actions.

+* Start new **Chat**
-* For example, you could say: "Create an event named 'NewOrderReceived' that sends me a notification with the order details when triggered."
+* For example, you could say: *"Create an event named 'NewOrderReceived' that sends me a notification with the order details when triggered."*
 * Orpius will then register the event and set up the instructions accordingly, including your user ID for proper execution.
+* Open the **Events** pane to review or modify the newly created event.

+# Isolated Storage

+Each organisation has an allocated shared storage area that can be used across its spaces.

+Files uploaded here can be accessed directly by agents within the same space.
+This allows you to provide data, documents, or other resources for your agents to use while keeping everything securely contained.

+Agents can read, write, and modify files within this storage.

+For example, you could upload a sales report and ask Orpius:

+*"Summarise the key trends from last quarter's sales and write the summary to a file called SalesSummary.txt.
+If the file already exists, append to it."*

+Access to files within a space is controlled by permission levels.
+Members with roles above Participant have access to files in that space.

+## Uploading files

+* Open the **Files** pane from the sidebar
+* Click the **Upload** icon and select the files you want to upload
+* Click **Open**

+## Downloading files

+* Open the **Files** pane from the sidebar
+* Select the file(s) you wish to download and click the **Download** icon
+* Choose the folder where you want the files saved

+**Please note**: in the pre-release version, files downloaded locally are not being managed.
+This means they may overwrite an existing file in the chosen folder without warning.

+## Creating files using chat

+Orpius can create a wide variety of file types depending on your needs.
+Common examples include text files (e.g. .txt, .csv), code files (e.g. .cs, .py, .js), document files (e.g. .md, .html), and data files (e.g. .json, .xml).
+* Start new **Chat**
+* For example, you could say: *"Create a file called test.txt and insert 10 city names."*
+* Orpius will create a new file named test.txt containing the 10 city names and save it in your isolated storage directory.